GrzegorzK121/fastapi-rtls-integration/README.md

 ## Software Architecture & Dashboards

-The project is split into a Python backend (FastAPI) and a vanilla HTML/JS frontend.
+The project is split into a Python backend by FastAPI and a vanilla HTML/JS frontend.
 I wanted a lightweight way to process the high-frequency UWB data and immediately stream it to the browser via WebSockets without heavy framework overhead.

 ### 1. Backend Core Files
 * **`main.py`**: The FastAPI application entry point.
 It hosts the web server and manages the live WebSocket (`/ws`) broadcasts.